spatstat/spatstat/README.md

 `spatstat` is a family of R packages for analysing spatial point pattern data (and other kinds of spatial data).
+It has extensive capabilities for exploratory analysis, statistical modelling, simulation and statistical inference.

 See the website [www.spatstat.org](http://www.spatstat.org) or read the [book](http://book.spatstat.org).

 ## spatstat has been split into a family of packages

 Originally there was a single package called `spatstat`.
-It grew so large (150,000 lines of code) that CRAN required us to split it into pieces.
+It grew so large that CRAN required us to split it into pieces.

-Almost all of the code in the original `spatstat` has been placed into a family of sub-packages:
+The original `spatstat` has now been divided into a family of sub-packages:

 | Sub-package | CRAN page | GitHub repository | Description |
 | ----------  | --------- | ----------------- | ----------  |